-4. Add Showpad as a tab to Community pages
+4. Add Showpad as a tab to Experience Cloud pages

-The following set up will add Showpad as a tab to the Salesforce Community page.
+The following set up will add Showpad as a tab to the Salesforce Experience Cloud page.
 This can also be done for other objects that make sense for your organization, such as Accounts, Contacts, or Leads.

-- Navigate to Setup, then search and select All Communities.
-Click to open the Builder for your community.
+- Navigate to Setup, then search experience and select All Sites.
+Click to open the Builder for your Experience Cloud.